Services

 Cem Dilmegani

-Enterprise resource planning (ERP) software helps businesses see the process across different departments so they can make smarter decisions faster.
+Enterprise resource planning (ERP) software helps businesses integrate workflows across finance and operations.
 Generative AI, alongside technologies like RPA, has the potential to enhance ERP processes.

 What are the use cases of generative AI ERP systems?